 New skills are needed related to designing, operating, testing, maintaining, and replacing battery cells and packs for various applications.
 It is estimated that Europe will need approximately 800.000 qualified workers along the value chain to operate in this new battery industry by 2025.

-High demand is expected from the European transport sector as Light Duty Vehicles, Buses and Trucks electrify.
-By 2030, a solid 6% of all cars on the road across Europe are expected to be electric, with energy storage solutions and portables following suit.
+High demand is expected from the European transport sector as Light-Duty Vehicles, Buses and Trucks electrify.
+By 2030, 6% of all cars on the road across Europe are expected to be electric, with energy storage solutions and portables following suit.
 Demand is now also growing exponentially for skilled battery professions to work with these emerging solutions and accelerate the introduction of batteries in our electric grid systems.